Final proposals

 Districts' & Boroughs' Final Proposal

-This section details the final proposals for future reorganisation from Surrey's district and borough councils.
+This section details the final proposals for future reorganisation from Surrey's district and borough councils, the majority of which strongly support and recommend a three unitary model.

 Surrey County Councils' Final Proposal